 In Bell palsy Bell Palsy Bell palsy (a type of facial nerve palsy) is sudden weakness or paralysis of muscles on one side of the face due to malfunction of the 7th cranial nerve (facial nerve).
 This nerve moves the... read more (a disorder in which half of the face is paralyzed), the sense of taste is often impaired on the front two thirds of one side of the tongue (the side affected by the palsy).
 But this loss may not be noticed because taste is normal or increased in the rest of the tongue.

 Burns to the tongue may temporarily destroy taste buds.
-Neurologic disorders, including depression Depression A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more and seizures Seizure Disorders In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
+Neurologic disorders, including depression Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more and seizures Seizure Disorders In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
 Many people have unusual sensations just before a seizure... read more , may impair taste.

 A distortion of taste (dysgeusia) may be caused by inflammation of the gums (gingivitis Gingivitis Gingivitis is a mild form of periodontal disease characterized by inflammation of the gums (gingivae).
 Gingivitis results most often from inadequate brushing and flossing but may result from... read more ) or by many of the same conditions that result in loss of taste or smell, including depression and seizures.
 Taste may be distorted by some medications, such as the following:

 Certain chemotherapy medications

 Medications used to treat arthritis

 Taste can be tested using substances that are sweet (sugar), sour (lemon juice), salty (salt), and bitter (aspirin, quinine, or aloes).